 Prerequisite: CIS 1.
 Course Advisory: Eligibility for ENGL 1; SCC minimum math standard.
-Introduces the student to the tools and techniques of preserving and investigating digital evidence in a systematic and scientificaly reliable manner using modern computer forensic software applications.
+Introduces the student to the tools and techniques of preserving and investigating digital evidence in a systematic and scientifically reliable manner using modern computer forensic software applications.
 The student is introduced to the interpretation and analysis of recovered data for the purpose of collecting legal evidence.
 Student is exposed to data in an array of formats and applications from several computer types and operating systems as well as deleted, encrypted, and damaged information.
 Evidence reporting practices are also introduced.
-Two hours lecture, three hours lab.
+(Same as CIS 173) Two hours lecture, three hours lab.

-Computer Forensics: Operating Systems Internals Prerequisite: ECTRN 173 with a grade of "C" or better.
+Computer Forensics: Operating Systems Internals

+Prerequisite: ECTRN 173 with a grade of "C" or better or CIS 73 with a grade of "C" or better.
 Course Advisories: SCC minimum English and math standards.
 Students will explore the internal workings of computer operating systems and perform forensic examinations of various operating systems.
 Students will analyze FAT, NTFS, Ext2, Ext3, UFS1, and UFS2 file systems and data structures.
 Students will learn to recognize systems that have been compromised by viruses or other intrusive programs, and will be able to locate corrupt, hidden or deleted data.
-Two hours lecture, three hours activity.
+(Same as CIS 174) Two hours lecture, three hours activity.